OIM3640/resources/project.md

 ### Tips for Team Formation

 - Work with people with whom you **share a common interest**, rather than solely working with friends, for best results.
 We will help with this part of team formation.
-- Work with people that want to **devote similar amounts of time to the project.** For instance, if you want to devote your life to making the best most awesomest Software Design project EVAR, you should perhaps team up with others with comparable ambition!
+- Work with people that want to **devote similar amounts of time to the project.** For instance, if you want to devote your life to making the best most awesomest Software Design project EVER, you should perhaps team up with others with comparable ambition!
 - Work with people that **envision a similar style of work on the project.** For instance, if you want to pair-program the entire project, but your peers want to divide the labor and work independently, this probably isn't the greatest setup.

 ---